serializingme/website-content/content/post/2018-06-03-rooting-technicolor-7210.md

 +++
 banner = "/uploads/2018/06/technicolor-got-root.png"
-categories = [ "Exploit", "Linux", "Network", "Reverse Engineering" ]
-date = "2018-06-03T11:20:00+00:00"
+categories = [ "Exploit", "Linux", "Hardware Hacking", "Reverse Engineering" ] date = "2018-06-03T11:20:00+00:00"
 excerpt = "In this article, I will explain how to partially gained root access in a Technicolor 7210..." format = "post"